adaltas/jumbo/README.md

 #### Installation of all Hadoop services and components

-We have to reproduce the same procedure of installation for the following services and components (respect this order for services):
+We have to reproduce the same procedure of installation for the following services and components:

 | Service    | Components          | Machine type |
 | ---------- | ------------------- | ------------ |